 If you are away from city lights you might make out two cloud-like shapes in the southern sky.
 A large one almost straight overhead in the southern sky and a smaller one a little lower and to the west.
 These are the clouds of Magellan, but they are not clouds.
 They are companion galaxies to our own Milky Way.
 They are gravitationally attached to our galaxy and we now know there is physical interaction between these galaxies and our own.

-High in the north-west sky is Jupiter.
-It is easy to find as it is the brightest object in that area of the sky.
-It is in the constellation Taurus and is between the open star clusters:- Hyades and Pleiades.
+Rising in the north-east just before sunset is Jupiter.
+It is easy to find as it is the brightest object in that area of the sky as twilight ends.
+It is in the constellation Gemini and moves between the twin stars Castor and Pollux.
 Binoculars will show you the four largest moons known as the Galilean satellites and small aperture telescopes will show one or two of the Jovian clouds belts.
+On the 11th a 12-day-old waxing gibbous Moon appears slightly to the north and above the Jovian giant.

-In the north-east and rising around mid-evening is the wonderful ringed-planet, Saturn.
+In the north-east and rising in the late evening (around midnight/11:30pm Eastern Daylight Savings Time (EDST)) in the constellation Libra is the wonderful ringed-planet, Saturn.
 Saturn’s impressive ring system can be seen in even small aperture telescopes and depending on the telescope you are using you may even catch a glimpse of a few of Saturn’s moons including the second largest in our solar system, Titan.
+On the 21st, a 21- day-old waning gibbous Moon appears slightly to the east and above Saturn.

-Wishing you clear skies and see you next month under the stars!
+As you gaze up into the sky this February, enjoy the mysterious and see you next month under the stars!

 You can also subscribe for free to our Sydney Observatory monthly sky guide podcasts through iTunes.